12 Exotic Fruits Worth Seeking Out

 Adapted by Lauren Gniazdowski from Eat Yourself Healthy (Reader's Digest Association)

-Crunchy, juicy and slightly sweet, this type of pear is a useful source of vitamin C and provides some fiber.
-Also called nashi (the Japanese word for pear), Chinese pear and Oriental pear, it may be small and yellow-green in color or large and brown, and the skin may be smooth or sprinkled with russeting, according to the particular variety.
-When cooked, Asian pears never become completely tender, but retain their shape and firm texture.
+The basics: Crunchy, juicy, and slightly sweet, this type of pear is a good source of vitamin C and fiber.
+Also called nashi (the Japanese word for pear), Chinese pear, or Oriental pear, it may be small and yellow-green in color or large and brown.
+The skin may be smooth or sprinkled with russeting, depending on the variety.

-Asian pears are hard when ripe, unlike common pears.
+Quick tips: Asian pears are hard when ripe, unlike common pears.
 Store them in the fridge, where they will keep well for a long period—longer than apples.
 They are delicious raw and chilled, as well as cooked.
+When cooked, Asian pears never become completely tender, but retain their shape and firm texture.

-Try this recipe: Asian Pear and Frisee Salad
+Try this recipe: Asian Pear Slaw

 Quick tips: Choose yellow or orangey gooseberries, avoiding any that are greenish.
 If spread out, still in their papery husks, on an uncovered plate, cape gooseberries will keep in the fridge for up to a month.

-Try this recipe: Lemon Verbena Tart With Cape Gooseberries
+Try this recipe: Lemon Verbena Tart with Cape Gooseberries

 Cactus or Prickly Pear

-Choose fruit that feels heavy and full.
+Quick tips: Choose fruit that feels heavy and full.
 If tender and ripe, store in the fridge.

-Try this take on salsa: Ecuadoran Tamarillo Salsa
+Try this recipe: Ecuadoran Tamarillo Salsa

-Try this recipe: Feijoa Coconut Loaf
+Try this recipe: Easy Feijoa Loaf

 Star Fruit (Carambola)

-Try this recipe: Poached Quince
+Try this recipe: Quince Butter